squint-cljs/squint/README.md

   that should be copied over from source paths.
 E.g. `:css`, `:json`.
 Strings may also be used which represent regexes which are processed through `re-find`.
+- `:output-dir`: the directory where compiled files will be created, which defaults to the project root directory.

 See [examples/vite-react](examples/vite-react) for an example project which uses a `squint.edn`.